SahJaiswal/Blog-Website/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the project's GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to modify this README file according to your project's specific details and requirements.
-Make sure to include any additional information, setup instructions, or project structure that may be relevant for users who want to understand and use your Django website.